 Does your child love to munch on nuts?
 Let her, because nuts such as peanuts, cashewnuts, almonds and walnuts contain a significant amount of protein.
-Just a handful of these nuts can provide a quick and easy protein boost.
+Just a handful of these nuts can provide a quick protein boost.
 A single almond contains almost 0.25 grams of protein.
 So, adding as little as 10 almonds to your diet can provide your daily dose of required protein.
 Nuts are also low in saturated fat and high in dietary fibre.

-Note: Eat only a limited quantity of nuts every day.
+Note: Eat a limited quantity of nuts every day.
 Eating too much may lead to weight gain, digestion problems, and muscle and joint ache.

-Do you know that just eating iron-rich food may not help you in improving your haemoglobin levels?
+Did you know that just eating iron-rich food may not help you in improving your haemoglobin levels?
 Find out how some food items are preventing your body from absorbing iron.

 Note: Paneer, commonly used to prepare vegetarian dishes in Indian cuisine, contains about 7 grams of protein per ounce.

 Stone fruits with a creamy texture, avocados are a rich source of protein.
 A single medium-sized avocado contains an average of 7 grams of protein.
 One avocado has an amino acid score of 129, which indicates that it is a high-quality protein.

 Note: Avocado is also known as the alligator pear or butter fruit and is the only fruit that provides a substantial amount of healthy monounsaturated fatty acids (MUFA).

 The most important source of protein for your child is through the food she eats.
 Go through this ClipBook to understand the importance of protein in a child’s diet.